conorkz/smssender/README.md

-# smssender
+# SMS sender with python
-SMS sender with python
+This code sends an SMS to a phone number using twilio library.